hl7au/au-fhir-ps/input/pagecontent/general-requirements.md

 Some data type choices are labelled as *Must Support* and apply an additional obligation of [SHOULD:able-to-populate](https://hl7.org/fhir/extensions/CodeSystem-obligation.html#obligation-SHOULD.58able-to-populate).
 In such cases:
 - AU PS Producers **SHOULD** be capable of correctly populating the element with this data type.
 Typically, this means that an application needs to demonstrate during some conformance testing process that there are some conditions under which it populates the element with a correct value. (i.e. not a data-absent-reason or equivalent.)

-The table below provides a list of AU PS profile elements where the data type choice is labelled [SHOULD:able-to-populate](https://hl7.org/fhir/extensions/CodeSystem-obligation.html#obligation-SHOULD.58able-to-populate).
+The table below provides a list of AU PS profile elements where a data type choice is labelled [SHOULD:able-to-populate](https://hl7.org/fhir/extensions/CodeSystem-obligation.html#obligation-SHOULD.58able-to-populate).

 Profile |Must Support Data Type
 ---|---